sulli365/crawl4ai-rag/memory-bank/projectbrief.md

 ## Non-Goals
 - Creating a web interface or GUI
 - Supporting non-Python environments
-- Implementing an MCP server (as originally planned)
+- Implementing an MCP server (as originally planned, but we will use existing MCP servers)
 - Building a general-purpose web crawler